Richfield in Sevier County, Utah — The American Mountains (Southwest)

 Marker series.
 This marker is included in the Daughters of Utah Pioneers marker series.

 Location.
 38° 46.349′ N, 112° 5.028′ W. Marker is in Richfield, Utah, in Sevier County.
 Marker is on East 300 North, on the right when traveling west.
+Marker is on south side of city park.
 Touch for map.
-Marker is on south side of city park.
 Marker is in this post office area: Richfield UT 84701, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Richfield Carnegie Library (approx. 0.3 miles away); Academy Hall (approx. 0.4 miles away); Fort Omni – Richfield (approx. 0.4 miles away); Richfield Presbyterian Church and School Old Lime Kiln (approx. 1˝ miles away); Glenwood United Order (approx. 5 miles away); ZCMI Co-Op Building 1878-1930 / Glenwood Cooperative Mercantile (approx. 5.1 miles away); Elsinore (approx. 6.9 miles away).
+Richfield Carnegie Library (approx. 0.3 miles away); Academy Hall (approx. 0.4 miles Fort Omni – Richfield (approx. 0.4 miles away); Richfield Presbyterian Church and School (approx. half a mile away); Old Lime Kiln (approx. 1½ miles away); Glenwood United Order (approx. 5 miles away); ZCMI Co-Op Building 1878-1930 / Glenwood Cooperative Mercantile (approx. 5.1 miles away); Elsinore (approx. 6.9 miles away).
 Touch for a list and map of all markers in Richfield.

 Categories. • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 333 times since then.
+This page has been viewed 373 times since then and 6 times this year.
 Photos: 1, 2. submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.